 Business process automation is the use of technology to replace human intervention on high-volume, repetitive, and time-consuming tasks.

 Automation in business means shifting the responsibility for completing activities from humans to machines.
 As a result, manual efforts are minimized.
 This makes business processes more cost-efficient, error-proof, and consistent.
 Plus, the time saved can be used on more valuable business tasks.

 What business processes can be automated?

 Any business process consisting of well-defined and repeatable steps can be automated.
 Almost all paper-based processes that don’t require logical thinking fall within this definition.

 Most employees have a daily routine that often includes time-sensitive tasks – from the sales team to the accounting department.
 According to a McKinsey report, 60% of occupations could save 30% of their time with automation.

 Some typical processes that can easily be automated to unburden employees, reduce costs, and improve transparency are:

-What are the benefits of process automation?
+What are the benefits of business process automation?

-Automation eliminates bottlenecks that lead to lost time and revenue.
+Business process automation eliminates bottlenecks that lead to lost time and revenue.
 The improvements in efficiency and control spread to every facet of the organization - from increased productivity and compliance to better customer experience and market performance.

-1. It saves your employees' time
+1. It saves your employees' time.

-2. It helps you reduce costs
+2. It helps you reduce costs.